dovetail-genomics/chicago/README.md

  - data-path: the location of the PCHiCdata package (either as a directory or as a tar.gz file).
 Defaults to the current directory
  - rlib: the location of the R library directory (known to R and for which you have write permissions).
 If not provided, the default R library directory is used (available via .libPaths()[1])
  - bin: if provided, chicagoTools will be moved to this path, alternatively they will be left at their current location.

-Note that the R packages require R version >= 3.1.2, and chicagoTools require bedtools, perl and python >= 2.7 that need to be pre-installed and added to PATH.

-Alternatively, you can use standard R tools to only install the Chicago and/or PCHiCdata R packages.

-Please refer to the Chicago package vignette for more information.

 Chicago is developed and maintained by: